Svetozar Marković: Back to the Balkans

 Shortly after he arrived, he gathered a small group of students, which included the future Radical leader Nikola Pašić.
 At the time, Serbia was ruled by a regency on behalf of Prince Milan, in place since 1868.
 In the spring of 1869, the Serbian Liberal Party signed an accord with the Regency and a constitution with a toothless assembly was set up.
 Marković denounced this deal as a sellout and formed a minuscule radical party.

 Marković now sought to wrest control of the youth wing Omladina from the Liberal Party.
 The Congress of Omladina met in late August 1870 in the Serbian city of Novi Sad, which in those days was in the hands of Austria-Hungary yet close to the then Serbian border.
-Marković and his fellow radicals proposed a resolution calling for decentralization and a number of social measures which began with: "The solution of the nationality problem in Austria-Hungary, and the Eastern Question, on the principle of 'free humanity'."
+Marković and his fellow radicals proposed a resolution calling for decentralization and a number of social measures which began with: "The solution of the nationality problem in Austria-Hungary, and the Eastern Question, on the principle of 'free humanity'.

 Vladimir Jovanović's liberal supporters countered with a call for an aggressive foreign policy saying that domestic policies had to take second place to unification of the South Slavs.
 A compromise was reached calling for decentralization and an expansionist foreign policy.

 On 1 June 1871, Marković launched Serbia's first socialist newspaper with Đura Ljočić as editor.
 The paper, Radenik ("The Worker") struck a careful balance between outspokenness while avoiding printing anything that would get it banned.
 The paper proved very successful.
 It was soon being denounced by the establishment as the first socialist paper in the Balkans.
-A group of deputies of the Serbian National Assembly accused Radenik of propagating communism "thus striking at the very foundations of the state; faith morals and property."

 In March 1872, the government decided to arrest Marković however, warned in advance, he escaped across the Sava into Hungarian territory.
 Finally Radenik overstepped the mark once too often when it published an article in which Christ was described as a communist and a revolutionary.
 Using that as a pretext, the government banned the paper in May 1872 for blasphemy and treason.